DaniilGurski/u03-compatibility-quiz/src/docs/GAME_MECHANICS.md

 # Same Wave Game Mechanics

-Let's use this file as reference as to how the game works.
-We should definitely add more stuff to the DOCS as we go.

-- Use LocalStorage to set an get data.
-Example: Save progressively the players answers as an array.

-## What we need (to-do)

-- Fetch questions from data/questions.json
-- Store users input into an array
-- Some way to move between "slides" or "sections"
-- Refresh handler - what if the user refreshes the page?
-- Form error handling
-- Cool countdown

 ## How the game works

 Two players takes turns answering questions separately, passing the phone back and forth between them.
-This game is sort of a "SPA" that uses localStorage for state management.

 All parts of the game is broken down into "screens", example:

-- Intro screen (game title and description)
+- Intro screen (game title and game description)
 - Rule screen (this is how you play)
-- Category screen (choose between categories with question)
+- Category screen (choose between categories with questions)
 - Name input + start game screen (player input names, button)
+- Get ready (before game starts)
-- Transition screen (button to load next question)
+- Handoff screen (button to load next question)
 - Result screen

 The HTML and CSS are static, and the data/user input is dynamic.

 ## File structure

-- index.html - contains all the markup, block by block
+- index.html - contains all the markup, section by section
 - styles.css - contains global styling for all markup
 - game.js - the actual quiz
 - data/questions.json - the questions/categories/statements